w3c/wai-bcase/index.md

 obligations but returned significant benefits including:

 -   search traffic increased 6.86%,

--   better comprehension for visitors who know English as a second language,
+-   better comprehension for visitors who use English as a second language,
 -   visitors able to use transcripts in noisy or sound-sensitive environments,
 -   ability to more easily translate, and
 -   ability to search text to reference a specific section of audio.

 The study conducted over more than one year, used Google analytics to capture the following data:

 -   visitor engagement increased 7.23%,
 -   unique visitors increased 4.18%, and
 -   new inbound links to transcript accounted for increase of 3.89%

 Read more detail and the full report of the [This American Life Case Study](https://www.3playmedia.com/customers/case-studies/this-american-life/) and how it was conducted.

-### Avoid Legal Risk
+### Minimize Legal Risk

 {::nomarkdown}